vineethgopinadhan/N26Challenge/README.md

 # N26Challenge
-N26 Code Challenge Repo

-Spring boot application
+It is a spring boot application which is serving below
 	:- Save transactions with valid time stamp - with in last 60 seconds.
 	:- Retrieve transaction statistics with in last 60 seconds :- Two endpoints /transactios and /statistics , both run based on an im memory solution